 Emphasis on Early Recovery

+Many ask the question “how do I detox?”
+We provide addiction help in Colorado and can walk you through every step.
 At Mile High Continuing Care Colorado, we place a very high degree of importance on navigating the challenges of recovery, and every client is encouraged to engage throughout their first year of recovery.
 Groups are designed to address pitfalls of recovery, as well as to explore underlying contributors to use.

 Mile High Continuing Care believes in treatment matching and meeting you exactly where you are at.
 We will support you entering at any phase of treatment.
 We offer community-based treatment, and sober living for each phase of treatment including transitional housing for those in long-term sobriety.
 For those who are not engaged in treatment we also offer stand alone sober living.